Getting Around Travel Within NL

 Highways

-The Trans-Canada Highway (Route 1) spans the island of Newfoundland from Port aux Basques to St. John’s – 905 kilometres.
+On the island of Newfoundland, take the Trans-Canada Highway (Route 1), which spans the island from Port aux Basques to St. John’s — 905 kilometres.
 All highways off Route 1 are paved.
 Most coastal roads are paved with posted speed limits of 60–100 kilometres per hour.
-The first 533 kilometres on Route 500 between Labrador City and Happy Valley-Goose Bay is paved.
-Route 510 is partially paved between Happy Valley-Goose Bay and Red Bay, and paved between Red Bay and L’Anse-au-Clair.
+From Deer Lake, travel north via route 430 (the Viking Trail) to the daily, year-round ferry service at St. Barbe to Labrador via Blanc Sablon, QC.

 511 Traveller Information System